 I love to pick up ornaments after Christmas, but I don’t just buy for my tree.

-I also like to buy ornaments to use as package toppers.
+I also like to buy ornaments to use as package toppers or to use on the backs of chairs.
 I pack the ornaments up with my Christmas giftwrap and store them in the attic until next year.

 3) Wrapping Paper